-Discovering Panasonic JR-200U
+Discovering the Panasonic JR-200U

 I had never even seen a Panasonic JR-200U before 2012, but when I did, I became curious.
 What kind of secrets does this oddball 8-bit contain?
 This page is a collection of several useful bits and pieces I’ve come across so far.
 Corrections and additions are most welcome.
 Some of the findings, such as the timings, might be correct only for the PAL JR-200UP model, since that’s the only one I have at my disposal.
+Big thanks to Tero Heikkinen for his contributions!

 - Two 8-bit accumulators, A and B